mkvlrn/typescript-templates/README.md

 ## doing it manually

-This could be used as a step-by-step guide to setup a new project or just to pick and choose what to add.
+This could be used as a step-by-step guide to set up a new project or just to pick and choose what to add.

 It's ordered in a manner that makes sense for someone creating a new project from scratch.